 - your budget!

-To help you pick the tiles for your bath, here are the 10 most popular types of bathroom tiles.
+To help you pick the best tiles for the bathroom floor in your bath, here are the 10 most popular types of bathroom tiles.

 1. Ceramic Tiles